Common starling: Control

 Western Australia banned the import of common starlings in 1895.
 New flocks arriving from the east are routinely shot, while the less cautious juveniles are trapped and netted.
 New methods are being developed, such as tagging one bird and tracking it back to establish where other members of the flock roost.
 Another technique is to analyse the DNA of Australian common starling populations to track where the migration from eastern to western Australia is occurring so that better preventive strategies can be used.
 By 2009, only 300 common starlings were left in Western Australia, and the state committed a further A$400,000 in that year to continue the eradication programme.

 In the United States, common starlings are exempt from the Migratory Bird Treaty Act, which prohibits the taking or killing of migratory birds.
 No permit is required to remove nests and eggs or kill juveniles or adults.
 Research was undertaken in 1966 to identify a suitable avicide that would both kill common starlings and would readily be eaten by them.
 It also needed to be of low toxicity to mammals and not likely to cause the death of pets that ate dead birds.
 The chemical that best fitted these criteria was DRC-1339, now marketed as Starlicide.
 In 2008, the United States government poisoned, shot or trapped 1.7 million birds, the largest number of any nuisance species to be culled.
 In 2005, the population in the United States was estimated at 140 million birds, around 45% of the global total of 310 million.

-The likelihood of starlings to damage the feeding operations is dependent on the number of livestock, favoring areas with more livestock.
+The likelihood of starlings to damage the feeding operations is dependent on the number of livestock, favouring areas with more livestock.
 They also show preference for feed types which were not whole corn but smaller feeds, creating more damage in areas where the feed was smaller.
 They also showed feed preference based on composition.
-A proposed solution to this problem is use of less palatable feed by agriculturalists, perhaps relying on larger feed types or feed which is less favorable in composition to starlings.
+A proposed solution to this problem is use of less palatable feed by agriculturalists, perhaps relying on larger feed types or feed which is less favourable in composition to starlings.
 An additional solution for mitigation control involves ensuring that livestock feeding operations are not within close proximity of each other or starling roosts.
 Weather conditions also had an impact on whether starlings visited livestock feeding operations, with a higher likelihood to visit in colder temperatures or following snow storms.